Myke Tavarres

 Myke Tavarres (born November 18, 1992) is an American linebacker who is currently free agent.
 Before that, he also played for the Barcelona Dragons, for the Leipzig Kings, both of the European League of Football and the Philadelphia Eagles in the NFL.
-He played college football for the Incarnate Word Cardinals football programm where he was named multiple times first and second team All-American.
+He played college football for the Incarnate Word Cardinals football program where he was named multiple times first and second team All-American.

 Early life

 Tavarres was born in Lake Oswego, Oregon as one of six children.
 He went to Lakeridge High School where he competed in wrestling, track and field and excelled in football.
 As a senior he collected 135 tackles, including 37 in two consecutive weeks, 5.0 sacks with one interception, two fumble recoveries and one forced fumble.

 College career

 In 2011 he enrolled at College of the Siskiyous and played for the football varsity team.
 In two seasons he made 133 tackles with 25 tackles for loss.
 Additional 7 sacks and 3 interceptions brought him on the radar of other colleges.
 He enrolled in 2013 to the University of Arkansas.
 In 2014 he transferred again to the University of the Incarnate Word where he had to redshirt the year and played as a senior in 2015.
 There he made 66 solo tackles and 22.5 for loss as well as 8.5 sacks in 12 regular season games bringing him multiple awards.
+Tavarres also competed in track and field for Incarnate Word.